Palantir555/palantir555.github.io/_posts/2023-03-14-reversing-domyos-el500-elliptical.md

 only had a couple of characteristics, and writing to them was enough to understand their purpose.

 In this case, there's a lot of characteristics.
-Subscribing to all of them from nRF connect is not enough to start receiving notifications, and writing random values to them does not do anything.
+Enabling notifications in all of them from nRF connect is not enough to start receiving data, and writing random values to them also does nothing.

 We need to understand what a regular conversation between the target and the official app looks like...